-Painting Successfully with Spray Cans
+How To: Painting Successfully with Spray Cans

-For this project, I chose Duplicolor automotive spray paint from Canadian Tire, purchasing primer, color coat (which dries flat) and clear coat to finish.
+For this project, I chose Duplicolor automotive spray paint from Canadian Tire, purchasing primer, color coat (which dries matte) and clear coat to finish.
 Reading the directions on each can instructed which products (and part numbers) the manufacturer recommends to use together so that each layer will bond to the previous.
-If you use the wrong product, the paint may peel away from the previous layer.
-Many Automotive Parts stores also sell color match paint in spray cans that they custom mix on site, and is usually a decent quality paint.

 I always apply paint in light coats until a nice uniform color is achieved.
 Lightly sanding between each coat removes dust that settles while drying.
 Primer comes first, followed by color finishing with clear.
 I usually wait 15 minutes between coats, but I let it dry overnight when switching to Color, and to Clear coats.
 The end result of project invader was a relatively cheap, durable, clean paint job.